Artan-Hysenaj/my-projects/README.md

 [DEMO](https://prismatic-jelly-392d1f.netlify.app/)

-This project was assigned to me by Solaborate Company when I applied for internship two months ago.
+This project was assigned to me by Solaborate Company when I applied for internship.
 Here you will find a working demo that is being hosted on Netlify.
 [World Wide Lottery](https://prismatic-jelly-392d1f.netlify.app/)